MonerooHQ/moneroo-laravel/README.md

 ```

 ## Notes
-- The project is based on Laravel 9.
 - The project is based on the KISS principle.
-- The project is based on the TDD principle.
 - Each time you make a change, you must run the tests and format your code.
 - Each time you make a change, you must update the documentation.
 - Each time you make a change, you must update the changelog.